-If you’re content is poor, audiences will simply go elsewhere to find what they’re after.
-With the abundance of choice on the internet they’ll most likely find it.
+If your content is poor, audiences will go elsewhere to find what they’re after.
+With the abundance of choice on the internet they’ll probably find it.

 I thought of an example of long tail content when I read an article recently on the football website Football365.